bigb9109/bigb9109.github.io/README.md

 <h2> Computer Science Portfolio</h2>

 <h2>Self Assessment</h2>
 <h4>When I began the gaol was to learn how to code to improve the electronic things that I created.
 I realized early that if I didn't know how to code then anything that I built would just be a electronic paper work.
-The direction that the world is going programmable technology is everywhere. </h4>
+The direction that the world is going programmable technology is everywhere.
+As the classes went along the world started focussing more on AI.
+The new goal was to learn about AI.
+Completing the different assignments taught me how to code in Python, C++, and JavaScript </h4>

 <h1>Hello, I am Brandon Myers</h1> <a> Electronic Engineer</a>, <a> Plant Engineer</a>